 2. Types of Papers Published and Supplemental Material

-Supplemental material may be posted by M&E for any types of paper.
+Supplemental material may be posted by M&E for any type of paper.
 M&E encourages that supplemental material intended for posting by M&E be uploaded via the online submission system as a single PDF file or a video image file.
 If tables in supplementary material contain large data sets or raw data, they can be uploaded as an Excel file.
 The maximum size permitted for an individual file is 10 MB.
 References related to supplemental material only should not be listed in the References section of an article.
-Material that has been published previously (print or on-line) is not accepted for posting as supplemental material.
+Material that has been published previously (print or online) is not accepted for posting as supplemental material.
 Supplemental figures and tables should be referred to as Fig. S1 and Table S1, respectively.
 A figure for large phylogenetic tree should be basically supplied as a supplemental material.

 3. Copyright and Agreement for Publication